thenbe/neotest-playwright/README.md

     --   return name ~= "node_modules"
     -- end,

     -- Custom criteria for a file path to be a test file.
-Useful in large projects or projects with peculiar tests folder structure.
+Useful in large -- projects or projects with peculiar tests folder structure.
+When setting this -- option, make sure to be as strict as possible.
+For example, the pattern -- should not return true for jpg files that may end up in your test directory.
     -- is_test_file = function(file_path)
     --     -- By default, neotest-playwright only returns true if a file contains one of several file extension patterns.
     --     -- See default implementation here: https://github.com/thenbe/neotest-playwright/blob/c036fe39469e06ae70b63479b5bb2ce7d654beaf/src/discover.ts#L25-L47
+    --     -- Example: Match any file that ends in `test.ts` --     local result = file_path:find('%.test%.ts$') ~= nil
+    --     -- Example: Match any file that ends in `test.ts`, but only if it has ancestor directory `e2e/tests` --     -- local result = file_path:find('e2e/tests/.*%.test%.ts$') ~= nil
+    --     -- Example: Match any file that ends in either `test.ts` or `test.js`
+    --     -- local result = file_path:find('%.test%.[tj]s$') ~= nil
-    --     return string.match(file_path, "my-project's-vitest-tests-folder")
+    --     return result
     -- end,
   },
 })